tlmnrnhrdt/cad2data/README.md

 ## Consulting & Industry Training

-We work with leading construction companies, engineering consultancies, and technology firms around the world — helping them integrate open data principles, automate CAD/BIM processing, and build robust ETL pipelines.
+We work with leading construction, engineering, major consulting agencies and technology firms around the world to help them implement open data principles, automate CAD/BIM processing and build robust ETL pipelines.

-Our team provides hands-on workshops, strategic guidance, and prototype development tailored to real-world project workflows.
+Our team provides hands-on workshops, strategic advice and prototyping with real-world project workflows in mind.

-Over the past years, we have actively supported organizations seeking practical solutions for digital transformation and interoperability.
-Many approached us both before and after the release of our book, looking to implement the open and automation-driven methods we promote.
-Today, these approaches are being applied across planning, design, and construction workflows globally.
+Over the last few years we have actively supported organisations seeking practical solutions for digital transformation and interoperability.
+Many have enquired about solving data quality problems - wanting to implement the open and automated methods we advocate.
+Today, these approaches are used in all planning, design and construction workflows around the world.

 For inquiries or workshop bookings, visit [DataDrivenConstruction.io](https://datadrivenconstruction.io).